Ghana Football Association: Dissolution

-The Association was dissolved 'with immediate effect' on 7 June 2018, after undercover journalist Anas Aremeyaw Anas revealed the amount of corruption in the association and Ghanaian football in general.
+The Association was dissolved 'with immediate effect' on 7 June 2018, after undercover journalist Anas Aremeyaw Anas revealed the amount of corruption in the association and Ghanaian football in general through his investigative documentary, Number 12: When Greed and Corruption Become the Norm.
 Referees and officials of the association were filmed taking bribes.
-The Sports Minister Isaac Kwame Asiamah referred to Kwesi Nyantakyi on Accra-based JoyFM as "former president" because all arms and affiliates of the GFA stood dissolved.
-Due to that the 2018 Ghanaian Premier League was cancelled.
-The GFA is set to reopen in August 2019.
+Former Sports Minister Isaac Kwame Asiamah referred to Kwesi Nyantakyi on Accra-based Joy FM as a "former president" because all arms and affiliates of the GFA stood dissolved.
+Due to that the 2018 Ghanaian Premier League was cancelled while FIFA banned Ghana from any international competition till further notice.
+The GFA was set to reopen in August 2019.

 Reconstitution and operations afterward

 Elections were held in October 2019 and out of the six candidates who contested, Kurt Okraku emerged the winner.
 In November 2019, the Women's League Committee was put together.
-The team was made up of Hilary Boateng (Chairperson), Rosalind Amoh (Vice chairperson), Nana Aba Anamoah, Cleopatra Nsia, Jerry Dogbatse, Nana Poku Fosu Geabour II and Christian Isaac Mensah.
+The team was made up of Hilary Boateng (chairperson), Rosalind Amoh (Vice chairperson), Nana Aba Anamoah, Cleopatra Nsia, Jerry Dogbatse, Nana Poku Fosu Geabour II and Christian Isaac Mensah.
 In January 2020, Prosper Harrison Addo was appointed the General Secretary.

 It was announced in early January 2020 that the technical crew of all the national teams had been disbanded.
 This was done with the intention of giving the sport a fresh start and enhancing the performance of the teams.
-Pursuant to the disbanding, Mercy Efua Tagoe-Quarcoo and Charles Kwabla Akonnor were appointed head coaches of the Black Queens and Black Stars respectively.
+Pursuant to the disbanding, Mercy Efua Tagoe-Quarcoo and CK Akonnor were appointed head coaches of the Black Queens and Black Stars respectively.
 Mercy Tagoe-Quarcoo was assisted by Charles Anokye Frimpong and Charles Akonnor by David Duncan.
 The National Teams Department was added to the outfit of GFA and Mr Alex Asante who is a Deputy General Secretary was appointed as its acting head.

-In September 2020, the Court of Arbitration for Sport dismissed an appeal by Wilfred Kwaku Osei Palmer which, amongst others, sought to nullify the Ghana Football Association presidential elections conducted in October 2019.
+In September 2020, the Court of Arbitration for Sport dismissed an appeal by Wilfred Kwaku Osei Palmer who, amongst others, sought to nullify the Ghana Football Association presidential elections conducted in October 2019.

 Partnerships

-In October 2020 the GFA signed an agreement with Decathlon Ghana, making the latter the official retail partner for Black Stars kits and equipment as well as other merchandising products.
+On 23 October 2020, the GFA signed an agreement with Decathlon Ghana, making the letter the official retail partner for Black Stars kits and equipment as well as other merchandising products.
+The deal was extended for another four years in November 2024.

-In September 2022, Access Bank Ghana became official banking partner of the GFA in a USD250,000 one-year deal.
+On 14 September 2022, Access Bank Ghana became official banking partner of the GFA in a US$250,000 one-year deal.
+PUMA is the official kit sponsor and Ghana National Petroleum Corporation (GNPC) is the official sponsor of the senior national teams.

+National Teams

+The Ghana Football Association is made up of nine (9) national teams.
+These teams are namely: